expressive-code/expressive-code/packages/remark-expressive-code/README.md

   You can pass the name of any theme bundled with Shiki: `dark-plus`, `dracula-soft`, `dracula`, `github-dark-dimmed`, `github-dark`, `github-light`, `hc_light`, `light-plus`, `material-theme-darker`, `material-theme-lighter`, `material-theme-ocean`, `material-theme-palenight`, `material-theme`, `min-dark`, `min-light`, `monokai`, `nord`, `one-dark-pro`, `poimandres`, `rose-pine-dawn`, `rose-pine-moon`, `rose-pine`, `slack-dark`, `slack-ochin`, `solarized-dark`, `solarized-light`, `vitesse-dark`, `vitesse-light`

   You can also load a custom theme.
 See [`ExpressiveCodeTheme`](https://github.com/expressive-code/expressive-code/blob/main/packages/%40expressive-code/core/README.md#expressivecodetheme) for more information.

+### `useThemedScrollbars`

+- Type: `boolean`
+- Default: `true`

+- Whether the theme is allowed to style the scrollbars.

+  If set to `false`, scrollbars will be rendered using the browser's default style.

+  Note that you can override the individual scrollbar colors defined by the theme using the `styleOverrides` option.

+### `useThemedSelectionColors`

+- Type: `boolean`
+- Default: `true`

+- Whether the theme is allowed to style selected text.

+  If set to `false`, selected text will be rendered using the browser's default style.

+  Note that you can override the individual selection colors defined by the theme using the `styleOverrides` option.

 ### `styleOverrides`